alisaifee/flask-limiter/README.rst

 *************
 |docs| |ci| |codecov| |pypi| |license|

-Flask-Limiter provides rate limiting features to flask routes.
+Flask-Limiter provides rate limiting features to flask applications.

 It has support for a configurable backend for storage with current implementations for in-memory, redis and memcache.